Dynamical Boson Stars: Boson stars in astronomy

+In addition to the number of bosons, fermion-boson stars are also characterized by the number of fermions present. \cite{DiGiovanni:2021ejn} argue that this additional freedom over standard boson stars can mitigate disagreement between expected and observed masses and radii of neutron stars reported in recent multi-messenger observations and nuclear-physics experiments.
+For instance, the LVK merger event GW190814 reported a secondary mass of $M\approx 2.50$--$2.67\,M_{\odot}$, which would either be the most massive neutron star or lightest black hole yet observed.
+Such a high mass could be explained if the neutron star contains a Bose--Einstein condensate in addition to the regular neutron star material \citep{DiGiovanni:2021ejn}.

 Recently, it was suggested that, due to the stronger gravitational field of neutron stars compared to other stars such as white dwarfs and main sequence stars, WIMPs will accrete more efficiently, leading to two different possibilities.
 If the dark matter is its own antiparticle, it will self-annihilate and heat the neutron star.
-This temperature increase could be observable in old stars, especially if they are close to the galactic center~\cite{PhysRevD.82.063531,PhysRevD.81.123521}.
-If WIMPs do not self-annihilate, they will settle in the center of the star forming a sort of fermionic-bosonic star.
-The accretion of dark matter would then increase the star's compactness until the star collapses~\cite{PhysRevD.81.123521}.
+This temperature increase could be observable in old stars, especially if they are close to the galactic center \citep{PhysRevD.82.063531,PhysRevD.81.123521}.
+If WIMPs do not self-annihilate, they will settle in the center of the star forming a fermion-boson star (as discussed in Sect.~\ref{subsection:varieties_fermionicbosonic}).
+The accretion of dark matter would then increase the star's compactness until the star collapses \citep{PhysRevD.81.123521} (see discussion of BSs as a source of dark matter in Sect.~\ref{sec:darkmatter}). \cite{2011PhRvD..84b4043N} follow such work by considering the result of a collision between a BH and a boson star.
+In particular, they consider the problem as a perturbation of a black hole via scalar accretion and analyze the resulting gravitational-wave output.

 Because of the similarities between boson stars and neutron stars, one finds that boson stars are often used in place of the other.
 This is especially so within numerical work because boson stars are easier to evolve than neutron star models.
-One can, for example compare the gravitational wave signature of a boson star merger with that of more conventional compact object binaries consisting of BHs and NSs (for a review of BH-NS binaries see~\cite{lrr-2011-6}).
-At early times, the precise structure of the stars is irrelevant and the signatures are largely the same.
-However, for the late stages of merger, the relative phase of the boson stars determines the GW signature~\cite{Palenzuela:2006wp,Palenzuela:2007dm}.
+One can, for example compare the gravitational-wave signature of a boson-star merger with that of more conventional compact object binaries consisting of BHs and/or NSs.
+Differentiating BSs from other compact objects with gravitational-wave observations is discussed further in Sect.~\ref{sec:gravitationalwaves}.

-Ref.~\cite{2011PhRvD..84b4043N} follows such work by considering the result of a collision between a BH and a boson star.
-In particular, they consider the problem as a perturbation of a black hole via scalar accretion and analyze the resulting gravitational wave output.
-The hope is that observations of gravitational waves that are expected in a few years from ALIGO/VIRGO will be able to distinguish the type of matter accreting onto a BH.

 With the continued advancement in observation, both in the electromagnetic and gravitational spectra, perhaps soon we will have evidence for these questions.
 At the same time, further study of boson stars can help identify possible distinguishing observational effects in these bands.
 One example where knowledge is lacking is the interaction between boson stars with a magnetic field.
 Whereas a neutron star can source its own magnetic field and a neutral star can obtain an induced charge when moving with respect to a magnetic field, we are aware of no studies of the interaction of boson stars with a magnetic field.